michelle-xia/cryptointegration/README.md

    git clone https://github.com/michelle-xia/crypto-integration.git
    ```
 2. Input your ISO-4217 currency of choice in app/src/files/input.txt

-   This app defaults to USD if your input is invalid
+   This app defaults to USD if your input is invalid.

 3. Build the project
    ```sh
    gradle build